 How do I get to Canggu?

 Canggu is located in the more Southern part of Bali and can easily be reached from various other destinations in Bali.
 If you are coming by the airport it might be easier to arrange a private transfer to your accommodation as there is no public transport available from the airport to Canggu.
-Private transport can often easily be arranged through either your accommodation, or can simply be booked only through services like Klook.
+Private transport can often easily be arranged through either your accommodation, or can simply be booked online through services like Klook.
 From the airport it takes roughly 1 to 1.5 hours to reach Canggu.
 If you are coming from, or planning on traveling to any other destinations this is how long you can roughly expect it to take by car, depending on the traffic that day of course:

 - Ubud – 1.5 to 2 hours